INJECTS

 Description of the inject

-Media injects are currently a combination of media outputs and specifically named channels that is an abstraction of a real-world channel (the platform does not attempt to mimic the look of social networks or websites). - There may be more than one such channel in each exercise.
+- There may be more than one such channel type in each exercise.
 Let's take a few examples: websites of different organizations, social networks, mass media or intranets.
 Injects can be in the form of plain text, or graphic materials (e.g. a Facebook post screenshots) or a prepared video can be inserted into the platform.

-Channel
+Channel type

-In general, we refer to this channel as "media."
-It's likely that multiple media channels with different names can be used during the exercise.
-For example, you could have one media channel called "FB" to display screenshots of FB posts, and another channel for the national cybersecurity authority’s website to display warnings.
+In general, we refer to this channel type as "media."
+It's likely that multiple media channel with different names can be used during the exercise.
+For example, you could have one media channel called "FB" to display screenshots of FB posts, and another channel for the national cybersecurity authority's website to display warnings.

 Overlay